-(Ord. of 9-7-1999, § 1(4-401))

 Sec.
 6-488.
 Authority license authorized.

 If otherwise qualified, the Northwest Georgia Trade and Convention Center Authority is authorized to apply for and to obtain licenses to sell alcoholic beverages by the drink within the confines of the Northwest Georgia Trade and Convention Center.
 The costs of such licenses shall be the same as the costs for a preferred caterer or concessionaire for similar licenses as provided in section 6-73 of the Code.